ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 You'll see some detailed examples of this process later in this guide.

 ### Temporal Actions
 Temporal action instances have four states they can be in.
-Each state can trigger an email or webhook.
+Each state can trigger a webhook or an email to the user.

 ```mermaid
 flowchart LR